-"I do not know who they are," said he, in a quavering voice.
-"I did not expect to see any Arabs in this part."
+"I do not know who they are," said he in a quavering voice.

 "Who they are?" cried the Frenchman.
 "You can see who they are.
 They are armed men upon camels, Ababdeh, Bishareen-Bedouins, in short, such as are employed by the Government upon the frontier."